7 Key Gen Z Trends for 2024

 A poll run by Yubo, a social networking app, reported that 88% of Gen Zers feel that Blacks don’t receive equal treatment.

-The Yubo poll also showed that 90% of Gen Zers support the Black Lives Matter movement.
+The Yubo poll also showed that 4 in 5 Gen Zers support the Black Lives Matter movement.

 5. Emerging buying power

 AdAge reports that Gen Z currently has $143 billion in direct buying power.